1997 Uxbridge by-election: Campaign

 Labour's concentrated campaign included an unusual visit by Prime Minister Tony Blair.
-This was unusual in that a sitting Prime Minister does not normally campaign personally in by-elections for fear that a defeat may harm his own political standing.
+This was unusual in that a sitting prime minister does not normally campaign personally in by-elections for fear that a defeat may harm his own political standing.
 Conservative leader William Hague was the first leader of his party to campaign in a by-election for 20 years.
 The Conservative campaign was criticised by some members for keeping records of how much time would-be future parliamentary candidates had spent in the constituency.

-Results and aftermath
+Result and aftermath

 In the end, the Conservative candidate was elected by a large majority, gaining over 50% of all votes cast, while the Labour and Liberal Democrat votes both fell.
 It was the first time the Conservatives held onto a seat at a by-election since the 1989 Richmond by-election (when the candidate was William Hague - who had become leader of the party shortly before the Uxbridge by-election).

 Randall represented the seat (and its successor, Uxbridge and South Ruislip) until standing down in 2015.
 Slaughter entered parliament eight years later, winning the seat of Ealing, Acton and Shepherds Bush in 2005.
 He has represented the Hammersmith constituency since 2010.